KhyatiSatija/Q-Buster-Order-Food-Online/README.md

-# Q-Buster-OnlineFoodOrdering
+# Q-Buster - One Stop Solution to all your Cravings
-An online food ordering app for universities that have a huge campus.
+An web app that places food order online for universities that have a huge campus.